maxmpz/powerampapi/poweramp_vis_presets_example/readme.md

 - [License](#license)

-# Poweramp v3 Visualization Presets APK Example
+# Poweramp Visualization Presets APK Example
 ============================================

-This is an example visualization presets project source that demonstrates .milk presets loading into Poweramp via APK.
+This is an example visualization presets project source that demonstrates .milk presets loading into Poweramp or Poweramp Equalizer via APK.
-This project can be directly used to build APK which can be installed on the device and recognized by Poweramp v3 (**build 796+** is required for the correct APK handling).
+This project can be directly used to build APK which can be installed on the device and recognized by Poweramp v3 (**build 796+** is required for the correct APK handling) or Poweramp Equalizer.

+### Recent changes

+* build 899 now supports bar peaks animation via bars_peak* options
+* build 899 now renders bar visualization with the screen resolution
+  * previously it rendered it to 512x512 or 1024x1024 (HD) target
+  * presets without bars still rendered with the 512x512/1024x1024 target, and presets with bars are rendered to the screen size target
+  * this increases bars fidelity, but may cause frame drops if preset also contains complicated animations/shaders

-### Poweramp v3 visualization presets
+### Poweramp v3 / Poweramp Equalizer visualization presets

 Poweramp v3 supports Milkdrop v1 and v2 (with shaders) presets (.milk).
 In addition, Poweramp also supports spectrum bars rendering defined in .milk presets with the extended syntax.